bouncepaw/bouncepaw.github.io/_posts/2019-07-07-sequira-en.md

 Function keys {F1..F12}, number keys, etc would not fit into such a small keyboard, so I had to add two extra layers: Sun and Moon.
 They are active as long as corresponding key is pressed.

-Moon layer consists of number keys arranged like on numpad, navigation keys (arrows, home, end, page up, page down), Pause/break, Print screen, tab navigation {Next tab, Previous tab}, rare action keys {F13..F16} bound to some actions in text editor (currently I'm moving away from Emacs to Sublime text 3) and pane navigation keys for the same editor.
+Moon layer consists of number keys arranged like on numpad, navigation keys (arrows, home, end, page up, page down), Pause/break, Print screen, tab navigation {Next tab, Previous tab}, rare function keys {F13..F16} bound to some actions in text editor (currently I'm moving away from Emacs to Sublime text 3) and pane navigation keys for the same editor.

 ![Moon layer](https://bouncepaw.github.io/data/img/seq1feat/moonlayer.png)